Economic & Creative Development

 If you are interested in presenting an exhibit in the space please don't hesitate to contact us!

-The submission deadline for 2019 was Friday, November 30, 2018 at 4:30 pm.
 Each exhibition will be installed for 2 months at a time.
-Successful applicants were notified in December and exhibits will begin in January 2019.
+Successful applicants will be notified in early April.

 Applicants are asked to submit:

 Please note in your submission any special requirements for your exhibit.
 For the purposes of exhibition, any works on paper will need to be framed.
 Works on canvas or panels must be wired to enable hanging.
 We encourage artists working in a variety of mediums to submit to the process and we will work with them to accommodate exhibiting their works (e.g. fibre arts, mixed media, sculpture).

 Submissions will be reviewed by a committee of local arts individuals: artists or have experience in or are employed in the field of visual arts.
 The committee will be comprised of 3–5 individuals with arts expertise, plus the City's Culture Officer responsible for Development and Public Art.
 These individuals will act as a jury panel to determine the successful candidates.
 The jury panel will create a schedule for the artists, in conjunction with the Culture Officer, in order to present a variety of work from different arts mediums.

 Each exhibit will be on display for a period of two months.
 Artists will be asked to install their work on the first business day of the month and remove on the last business day of the relevant month.
 The installation date will be open to negotiations depending upon when the previous exhibit is being taken down.
 Every effort will be made to ensure continuity in the exhibit space.
 Please note that City Hall is not open on Sundays and the gallery is may be inaccessible on Saturdays due to the Barrie Farmers' Market.